Microarray Analysis

 Data and preprocessing quality can be checked in the different output tables and figures:

-4. Correlation plot (interactive).
+5. Correlation plot (interactive).
 The correlation plot shows the sample-wise correlations.
 You can choose between different linkage and clustering methods.
+Click here for more information on this figure.

-5. PCA plot (interactive).
+6. PCA plot (interactive).
 2D and 3D PCA plots can be viewed to assess data quality.
+Click here for more information on this figure.

 Statistical Analysis